-If varicose veins are the reason for you wearing the compression hosiery then varicose vein surgery, ultrasound-guided foam sclerotherapy and radio frequency ablation may be alternative treatments.
+If varicose veins are the reason for you wearing the compression hosiery varicose vein surgery, ultrasound guided foam sclerotherapy and radio frequency ablation may be alternative treatments.
+Your doctor will discuss these options if they are suitable for you.

 How to apply your compression stockings